Tuistmessiah/WebGameLibAlpha/README.txt

  - 'sceneManager.js': Allows to create Scene and attach engines and objects to it.
 This way, just by calling one method 'updateScene' will automatically draw every object/engine objects attach to it;

 Demo Instructions:
+ - duckHunter.js: Use mouse to hunt down ducks.
+ - tRex.js: Use 'space' bar to jump over obstacles.
+You can double jump.
- - Press 'WASD' and move mouse to control Tank.
+ - simulation.js: Press 'WASD' and move mouse to control Tank.
 Use '1' and '2' to switch scenes.
 In Scene 2, you can pan and zoom with mouse click and wheel;

 Version:
- - WebGameLib1.5_package
+ - WebGameLib2.1_package
- - Compatible with ES6
+ - Compatible with ES6 and any modern browser